-Parkmont's Director, Ron McClain, has directed the school for the past 40 years, after a decade of preparation at Edmund Burke and Somerset.
+Parkmont's Head, Ron McClain, has directed the school for the past 40 years, after a decade of preparation at Edmund Burke and Somerset.
 A 1971 graduate of Harvard University, he has led more than 100 outdoor adventures with students at Parkmont, Somerset, and Edmund Burke and enjoys teaching history and math.
 He spent 16 years coaching travel and recreational youth soccer teams and he is the President of the Takoma Soccer Club.
 He is a founding member of the Washington Small Schools Association and has served as a trustee of the Association of Independent Schools of Greater Washington, the Takoma Park Cooperative Nursery School, the Edmund Burke School, the Evergreen Montessori School, and the Dance Exchange.
 He also served as PTSA vice-president at Montgomery Blair and President of their Athletic Booster Club.
-For the past decade he's served on the Executive committee of the Northfield Conference, a family spiritual retreat gathering in Massachusetts.
+For the past two decades he's served on the Executive committee of the Northfield Conference, a family spiritual retreat gathering in Massachusetts.

 Nijole Gedutis is the Dean of Students and has been with Parkmont since 1999.
 She is from Texas, studied at the University of Salamanca in Spain, and graduated as an English major from Pomona College in Southern California in 1998.
 She recently completed her Master's degree in Social Work at Catholic University of America.
 She likes to spend time with her friends, eat good food, read good books, see good movies, and travel the world.

 Now in his 11th year teaching at Parkmont School, Sam Graul was born and raised in Takoma Park, Maryland.
-He graduated from the University of Maryland in 2006, where he majored in Computer Science and obtained a minor in Philosophy, and is more recently pursuing his own education in the field of Engineering.
-He loves all sports, especially soccer (go DC United and Arsenal!).
-Over the summer, after years of working up to it, he was able to run his first marathon.
+He graduated from the University of Maryland in 2006, where he majored in Computer Science with a minor in Philosophy, and is more recently pursuing his own education in the field of Engineering.
+He loves sports, especially soccer (go Arsenal!).
+Sam plays for two soccer teams, loves biking, camping, and in the past several years, has run several marathons.
 He also enjoys raising his cat Smokey and dog Sammy, who are both super-awesome.
 Fun fact: in 2017, Sam read more books than he had in the previous 10 years combined.

-Matt McClain return this fall for his third year working full-time at Parkmont.
+Matthew McClain returns this fall for his sixth year working full-time at Parkmont.
 Matt spent the majority of his summer working with his favorite students in summer school before heading out west to Wyoming and then Los Angeles for the month of August.
 He spent his summer hiking through Cascade Canyon in the Grand Tetons, taking in the awe-inspiring geothermal features of Yellowstone National Park, sunbathing in Malibu, and exploring the La Brea tar pits.
 This year Matt will teach Geography and Health, in addition to the Parkmont sports class.
-Matt graduated from Rollins college in the spring of 2012 with a degree in Sociology.
+Matt graduated from Rollins College in the spring of 2012 with a degree in Sociology.

-Bridget Mullins is returning for her second year at Parkmont.
-Originally from New Orleans, LA, she spent much of her childhood traveling the country with her military family who eventually settled in the suburbs of Maryland.
+Bridget Mullins is returning for her fifth year at Parkmont.
+As a child of a military family, she spent a large portion of her childhood traveling the country, eventually settling in the suburbs of Maryland.
 After graduating from Towson University with a B.A. in Psychology and Theatre and a minor in Spanish, she spent two years teaching at a non-public school for special needs students in Baltimore County.
 She later continued her studies at the Community College of Baltimore County and the University of Malaga in Spain.
-Bridget has a passion for outdoor fitness and athletics, the performing arts, traveling internationally, making new friends, and pushing herself outside of her comfort zone.
+Bridget has a passion for outdoor fitness and athletics, the performing arts, and pushing herself outside of her comfort zone.
 During breaks, you can often find her traveling the world; she has been to 27 countries and the list continues to grow.